-Submission Deadline: Friday, October 28, 2022 by 5PM
+Submission Deadline: Friday, November 3, 2023 by 5PM

 Funding for this program is provided by the Smith Fund for Research and Innovation in Science and Engineering for research in the natural sciences and engineering, and by university funds for research in all fields.
-Funds from the Pennsylvania Department of Health (DOH) for research related to human health may be used according to the subject matter of the best proposals.

 The team will designate one member as Principal Investigator (PI).
 The PI must be a tenured member of the faculty.
 The PI will often be a team member who has taken a leadership role in conception of the project and is expected to have an ongoing leadership role and/or particular ongoing commitment to the program.
 The PI will receive all correspondence, and must take responsibility for managing the budget and for reporting.